am-MongoDB/mongo-repl-test/README.md

 ```
 3. Install the **Dev Containers** **VS Code** extension

-## To be done when there's a new version of the docker image
+## To be done first time or whenever there's a new version of the docker image

 ## On-site, before the demo
 1. Start the containers from Docker Desktop